 VisitingThe Hall is very easy to find, standing at the west end of Buttermarket.
 It is well signposted for pedestrians.
 There is no easy on-street parking, but there are several pay and display car parks within 5-10 minutes easy walking distance.

 Another highlight is a lock of Mary Tudor's hair.
 Mary was Henry VIII's favourite sister. she married Louis XIII of France and later married Charles Brandon, Duke of Suffolk.
 She was buried in the Abbey, then reinterred in St Mary''s church after the Abbey was dissolved by her brother.

 Also on the ground floor is a large exhibition devoted to Crime and Punishment.
 The highlight here is a display on the Red Barn Murder, with objects used during the murder investigation and memorabilia produced as 'souvenirs' that catered to the huge interest in the case.
 The most unusual item is a plaster cast of Wiilliam Corder's head.
-Corder was the man accused of murdering Maria Marten in 1827.
+Corder was the man accused of murdering Maria Marten in 1827 as the couple prepared to elope from their village of Polstead to Ipswich.
 The cast of his head was made in support of the fashionable concept of phrenology, the theory that the shape of a person's skull could predict their behaviour and character.

 Moyses Hall is like Dr Who's Tardis; it seems huge on the inside, much larger than you would imagine from the exterior.
 You think you've reached the end only to realise there's much more to explore.
 It seems fitting that there is a full-sized replica of the Tardis on the first floor landing.

 About Moyses Hall Museum